 Kevin wrote me once in the nine years I lived in London.
 When I was back he wrote asking for the value of the Indian things because they’d been stolen and he wanted the insurance.

-On the corner of Goswell Road and Friend Street
+On the corner of Goswell Rd and Friend St

 Then I found a flat at 277 Goswell Road, just a couple blocks away but in an industrial area.
 London Industrial Diamonds and a florist were downstairs.
-The upstairs was vacant.
-You could see the sky through a hole in the ceiling, which is the definition of derelict.
+Upstairs, above our flat, was vacant.
+There you could see the sky through a hole in the ceiling, which is the definition of derelict.
 The building was owned by the Worshipful Company of Brewers.

 The daffodils are outside our living room window on a shallow balcony.